Welcome to the Guide to Substandard Weapons!

 This admittedly awesome-looking sword is, unfortunately, a substandard weapon for energy types to use.
 Its energy damage of 103 is on the low side, although its its hp damage (193-311) helps… but let’s be honest, electricians get their real dps from drain damage, and this weapon won’t get you there as fast as most others.
 Additionally, its range (1-2, 1 pull at 2 range) makes it a terrible choice for most electricians.
 Even a -12 resist drain can’t keep this sword out of the list, and you’re best off keeping it off your mech.

 There’s no need to go into detail here, as the Iron Frenzy belongs in the same class as the Delerium energy weapon.
 With stats exactly matching the Dawnblaze (again, excepting range), and a legendary+ spawn, this weapon is not one you’ll want to use.
 Heaters, even more than Electricians, have no top weapon slots to spare, so save yours for something that actually pulls its own weight.

 This counterpart of the Mighty Cannon and Spinefall shares their problems.
 Its the least useless of all of them, since so few weapons do cooling damage, but since the advent of the Vandal Rage even this reason has been eliminated.
 Its heat cost is actually higher than its heat damage (pre-buff at least), and its high energy cost (for a heat weapon) means it’ll gather dust in your inventory, if you even choose to keep it at all.
 And don’t forget that it’s range is valiant sniper territory… not good for a energy-using weapon.
 I personally used this weapon for some time, and I can say that it did me no favors.

 This beautiful weapon just doesn’t live up to its amazing sprite.
 Its 12 resist drain and 193-311 damage aren’t terrible, but its 1-2 range - with ‘pull’ at range 2 - makes it a heat weapon heaters can do without.
 And its low heat damage of 78 just doesn’t help.
-While it was once a weapon of terrible power, now it is an anachronism, a thing of the past, and one best left in your inventory.
+While it was once a weapon of terrible power, now it is a niche weapon, rarely used and even more rarely needed.